alexharri/website/posts/structural-typing.md

 }
 ```

-Before we save the user to the database, we want to ensure that the user object is valid.
+Before we save a user to the database, we want to ensure that the user object is valid.

- * `name` must be non-empty
+ * `name` must be non-empty.
- * `password` must be at leaast 6 characters
+ * `password` must be at least 6 characters.

-So we create a `validators` object that contains a validation function for each property:
+So we create a `validators` object that contains a validation function for each property in `User`:

 ```tsx
 const validators = {